n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/insecure_s3_bucket_access.md

 curl http://irs-form-990.s3.amazonaws.com/201101319349101615_public.xml
 aws s3 cp s3://irs-form-990/201101319349101615_public.xml . --no-sign-request
 ```
+> Note the `.` in the AWS command that designates that path to copy the file to.
+This designates the current path, but it can be another path you specify.
 ## Using Credentials
 If you located credentials, you can add them to your `aws` CLI configuration file:
 ```